 Part B of the Application Form must be downloaded from the Portal Submission System, completed and then assembled and re-uploaded as PDF in the system.
+Page 1 with the grey IMPORTANT NOTICE box should be deleted before uploading.

 Note: Please read carefully the conditions set out in the Call document (for open calls: published on the Portal).
 Pay particular attention to the award criteria; they explain how the application will be evaluated.